 - Track and Record your Progress.
 Document the jobs you apply for, the people you meet, and the interviews you complete.
 Evaluate where you have success where you don’t.
 What types of jobs do you seem to be receiving more interviews?
 Any patterns you can recognize?
 Use these to inform your search.

 The truth is, most jobs are ultimately secured through networking of some type.
 Building a strong network really begins when you start your graduate program, and not when you start your job search.
 The individuals you meet throughout your graduate schooling at conferences, through academic endeavors, and even socially are excellent potential sources of job leads.
-Graduate students typically seek careers that are in niche fields, ones that don’t hire en masse, and even careers that may represent a departure from their previous academic and practical experience.
+Graduate students typically seek careers that are in niche fields, ones that don’t hire en mass, and even careers that may represent a departure from their previous academic and practical experience.
 These factors all make networking particularly critical in job search success.
 Don’t despair, though.
 It is never too late to start building your network.

 Networking IS NOT schmoozing or asking for a job.
 Don’t start a conversation or email with someone you have recently met by asking for a job.
 This shuts the conversation down immediately.